 Requesting a Flexible Work Arrangement

-The process begins by the staff member submitting a request.
+The process begins by the staff member submitting a request, it is encouraged that the a verbal conversation takes place before a written request is submitted.
 Visit Flexible Work Arrangements Toolkit for forms the staff member can use to submit a request.

 Evaluating the Request for a Flexible Work Arrangement